2024 Transportation Levy Overview & Toolkit

 How to Make Your Voice Heard

 The Select Committee on the 2024 Transportation Levy hosted two public hearings, one each in May and June.
-But, it’s not too late to make sure your voice is heard!
+The Council took its final vote on the levy on Tuesday, July 9, 2024.

 • You can submit your comments and questions to councilmembers via email.
 Addressing your message to council@seattle.gov will send it to all nine council offices.